michael-simons/wro4j-spring-boot-starter/README.md

 As always, the Spring documentation is a valuable resource.
 Here's how to start your own auto-configuration or starter: [Creating your own auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html).
 Thanks to all the people involved.

-There's an another Wro4j [starter](https://github.com/sbuettner/spring-boot-autoconfigure-wro4j) by Simon Buettner from which I had the basic idea, but I didn't like the fact that it centers around the Groovy model and especially the whole wro4-extensions.
+There's another Wro4j [starter](https://github.com/sbuettner/spring-boot-autoconfigure-wro4j) by Simon Buettner from which I had the basic idea, but I didn't like the fact that it centers around the Groovy model and especially the whole wro4-extensions.

 ## Examples